-I have in the past dismissed this argument, but a very good point was made to me by one commenter (yes I do read your comments).
+I have previously dismissed this argument, but a very good point was made to me by a commenter.

 The point made was that if you don’t have an emergency fund you will have to use your debt vehicles as your emergency fund, which in some situations might be OK (i.e. the furnace blows up, the roof leaks, etc.,) for a sudden catastrophic one time expense, but if you suddenly lose your income and have no money put aside, you will then be drawing down on a regular basis your debt vehicles, which banks do not smile upon (especially if you are not making payments on the same debt vehicle).